Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 How much does a money transmitter bond cost in Indiana?

 The Indiana Department of Financial Institutions requires money transmission professionals to post surety bonds to legally work within the state.
-Before beginning the bonding process, applicants should verify their required bond amount with the state in which they choose to do business.
-This bond must have $200,000 minimum coverage.
+This bond must have $300,000 coverage.

 This specific bond type is subject to underwriting, meaning the amount you’ll pay depends on a review of your personal credit report as well as your required bond amount.
 Don’t worry about bad credit affecting your chance of posting a bond.
 The experts at SuretyBonds.com make the bonding process fast and easy for all applicants.
 Request your free bond quote now!

 If you’re ready to become bonded quickly, easily and accurately, call SuretyBonds.com at 1 (800) 308-4358 or submit a bond request.
 We can typically provide your free, no-obligation bond quote within 1 business day of submitting an application.

 Indiana money transmitter surety bonds guarantee that principals (money transmission professionals) conduct business in compliance with Title 28 Chapter 4 of the Indiana Code and all other laws applicable to the business of money transmission.
 If fraudulent activity occurs as a result of malpractice conducted by the principal, consumers will not face any financial harm.
 Acts of malpractice and causes for license suspension and revocation include:

 - repeatedly and willfully violating Title 28 Chapter 4 or any other state or federal law applicable to the business of money transmission

 - obtaining the license for the benefit of, or on behalf of, a person who does not qualify for the license